parisholley/tablespooncss/README.md

 2. Tables defy the semantic gods and are for n00bs, use divs!
 3. I'm sippin on my margarita, sitting on a floatie, look how my divs resize with the browser!
 4. w00t, media queries, lets make CSS complicated: RESPONSIVE!
 GRIDS!
 LIGHTS!
 BUTTONS!
 MOOOOOOBILLLLLLEEEEE!
-5. I just want this thing to work on mobile.
+5. I just want this thing to work on a phone.

 I am at #5 at this point.
 A designer provides a PSD, and it needs to look good.
 What major problems do these frameworks truly solve that is worth the complication?